LEARN & CREATE

 The Family Art Lab and Book Nook are interactive spaces where children can explore art on their own terms—by touching, building and pretending.
 We invite families to be creative together in these spaces designed just for them!

-Join us in January 2018 for Pre-K Open Studio Sessions!
+Join us January 19 & 26 for Pre-K Open Studio Sessions!
 These free drop-in exploratory art-making sessions are from 10:30 AM - Noon, and are designed for kids ages 3 - 5 and their caregiver(s).
 Registration is required.

 Join us for our next FREE Family Day on Saturday, January 27 from 10 AM to Noon.
 These drop-in events are designed to help kids and grown-ups explore the Museum's exhibits together through hands-on gallery and art-making activities.
 No registration required.

 The Springfield Art Museum offers customized, interactive tours at no cost for private groups, schools (grades K-12 and higher education), and homeschool cooperatives.
 Tours may include observation, discussion, creative writing or drawing prompts, responding to art through movement or drama, collaborative group work, independent exploration of the galleries and more!
 Experiences can be designed to support a wide range of subjects, interests, curricular goals, and special needs.